 Corroded pipes can lead to plumbing failure.
 The first step in addressing corroded pipes is being able to identify the problem, then formulate a treatment plan.
 When treating corroded pipes you have several options.
 The method you choose will depend on the severity of the corrosion and your budget.

 When it comes to corroded pipes it is important to be able to recognize the signs of corrosion.
 The quicker you respond to the issue, the easier it will be to fix.
 In addition, recognizing the early signs of corrosion can help you take the proper steps to prevention.
 Some signs that indicate corrosion include:

 Corroded pipes can reduce the function of your plumbing.
 If your water lines are corroded you may suffer from poor water pressure and stained plumbing fixtures.
 If your drain lines are corroded, sluggish drainage and clogs could be prolific.
 Once you have identified the problem, it is important to formulate a treatment plan.
 Contact Rooter Hero today to schedule experienced plumbers in your area.

-Copper Lines Copper for the most part is more resilient against corrosion, which is why it gets used so often for water lines.
+Copper for the most part is more resilient against corrosion, which is why it gets used so often for water lines.
 However if the conditions are right, like if the pH of the water is off, copper pipes can still be susceptible to corrosion.
 Treatment will depend on the severity of the corrosion.
 Sometimes, flushing the pipes with a vinegar solution or CLR can help.
 However, in order to flush the entire system, you need a lot of the solution, and it needs to set for at least 24 hours to be the most effective.
 If your corrosion is severe, you may want to consider re-piping.
 This is the most costly option, but it will completely alleviate the problem.

 Metal drain pipes are also susceptible to corrosion.
 Corrosion occurs in metal pipes because of oxidation.
 Oxygen in the water interacts with the metal, corrosion is the byproduct of oxidized water.
 In cast iron pipes, this leads to rust buildup.
 Professional drain cleaning is a great way to remove corrosion that builds up inside of your pipes, however if your pipes are severely corroded, where there are areas of weakness, you may want to consider pipe-lining.
 Pipe-lining is a more affordable and less invasive option than replacement.
 It consists of injecting a resin into existing pipes where it coats the inside of the pipe, forming a new pipe within.
 This alleviates the need to dig trenches, so there is less mess and less down time.
 In most cases, trenchless pipe-lining is an option.
 In few instances, like if the lateral has joints or has collapsed, traditional replacement may be the best option.
 This will depend on the condition and placement of your pipes.

 Corroded pipes are not something that you should ignore or get used to.
 Often times corrosion is the first step in the breakdown of your plumbing.
 If left untreated, you can end up with more costly repairs and other plumbing problems.
 Have your plumbing inspected by a professional today.
 Video camera inspection is an effective and non-invasive way at diagnosing corroded pipes.
 To learn more contact Rooter Hero today.
 Related Articles What Causes Pipes To Corrode?
 Key Benefits To Professional Drain Cleaning What Causes A Pipe To Burst?